afsser/afsser/README.md

 Hello 👋

-I'm currently studying software engineering at 42 school in São Paulo, using mostly C language.
+I'm currently studying software engineering at 42 school in São Paulo, using mostly C and C++ languages.
 I've also finished the front-end course from DevQuest.

 You can reach me here: